-831.3.1 Standard Fittings
+(22) 831.3.1 Standard Fittings

-(a) The minimum metal thickness of flanged or threaded fittings shall not be less than specified for the pressures and temperatures in the applicable

-- (b) Steel buttwelding fittings shall comply with either ASME B16.9 or MSS SP-75 and shall have pressure and temperature ratings based on stresses for pipe of the same or equivalent material.
+- (a) The minimum metal thickness of flanged or threaded fittings shall not be less than specified for the pressures and temperatures in the applicable ASME standards or the MSS standard practice. - (b) Steel buttwelding fittings shall comply with either ASME B16.9 or MSS SP-75 and shall have pressure and temperature ratings based on stresses for pipe of the same or equivalent material.
 For adequacy of fitting design, the actual bursting strength of fittings shall at least equal the computed bursting strength of pipe of the designated material and wall thickness.
-Mill hydrostatic testing of factory-made steel buttwelding fittings is not required, but all such fittings shall be capable of withstanding a field test pressure equal to the test pressure established by the manufacturer, without failure or leakage, and without impairment of their serviceability. - (c) Factory-made wrought steel buttwelding induction bends or hot bends shall comply with ASME B16.49. - (d) Steel socket-welding fittings shall comply with ASME B16.11.
+Mill hydrostatic testing of factory-made steel buttwelding fittings is not required, but all such fittings shall be capable of withstanding a field test pressure equal to the test pressure established by the manufacturer, without failure or leakage, and without impairment of their serviceability.
+Elbows intended for segmentation in the field shall also comply with para.
+841.2.3(d) and either ASME B16.9, para 6.2.4 or MSS SP-75, para.
+13.5. - (c) Factory-made wrought steel buttwelding induction bends or hot bends shall comply with ASME B16.49.
+Bends required to be suitable for segmentation shall also comply with Supplemental Requirement SR15.3 in ASME B16.49 and para.
+841.2.3(d). - (d) Steel socket-welding fittings shall comply with ASME B16.11. - (e) Ductile iron flanged fittings shall comply with the requirements of ASME B16.42 or ANSI A21.14. - (f) Thermoplastic fittings shall comply with ASTM D2513 or ASTM F2945.

-- (e) Ductile iron flanged fittings shall comply with the requirements of ASME B16.42 or ANSI A21.14. - (f) Thermoplastic fittings shall comply with ASTM D2513 or ASTM F2945. - (g) Reinforced thermosetting plastic fittings shall comply with ASTM D2517. - 831.3.2 Special Fittings.
+- (g) Reinforced thermosetting plastic fittings shall comply with ASTM D2517. - 831.3.2 Special Fittings.
 When special cast, forged, wrought, or welded fittings are required to dimensions differing from those of regular shapes specified in the applicable ASME and MSS standards, the provisions of para.
 831.3.6 shall apply.